-Internships are extremely important for students pursuing careers in Communication.
-The School of Communication & Multimedia Studies at Florida Atlantic University has a diverse internship program to allow students to gain practical experience in a wide range of communication-related fields.
-The internships are designed to enrich the curriculum and
+Internships can be important stepping stones to careers in Communication.
+The School of Communication and Multimedia Studies at Florida Atlantic University includes an internship program granting students practical experience in varied communication-related fields while earning course credits.
+The internships are designed to enrich the curriculum and help students explore different career options.

-COM 3945 - Communication Internship - is a three credit course offered during the fall and spring semesters.
+COM 3945, the Communication Internship, is a three-credit course offered during the fall and spring semesters.
 COM 3945 is a majors only course that can be used in the Contexts section of the Communication Studies major and in the Production and Focus sections of the Multimedia Studies major.
-Summer internships, for elective credit, can be arranged through the Cooperative Education Internship Program located in the Career Development Center.
+Students must obtain an internship on their own, or with guidance from the school internship director or FAU Career Center.
+The internship must fit the communication major and COM 3945 objectives.
+Summer internships, for elective credit, can be arranged through the Career Center’s Professional Internship Course (IDS 3949): http://www.fau.edu/career/students/earn-credit.php

-Internships for credit are subject to the policy guidelines adopted by the School's faculty, explained below.
-Students must first meet the eligibility requirements to qualify for admission to the program.
-Enrollment in COM 3945, Communication Internship, is a privilege reserved for majors who distinguish themselves as above-average students.
-The School is able to procure better quality placements because employers are interested in carefully pre-screened candidates.
+Internships for credit are subject to the policy guidelines adopted by the School's faculty, and explained below.
+Students must first meet the eligibility requirements to qualify for admission to the Communication Internship course.
+Enrollment in COM 3945 is a privilege reserved for majors who distinguish themselves as above-average students.
+The School can procure better quality placements because employers are interested in carefully pre-screened candidates.
 Participation is based upon academic merit, not merely undergraduate longevity.
-Limited enrollment allows for careful internship supervision.
+Limited enrollment allows for more careful internship supervision.

-The internship program offers placements in media industries that match the goals of the BA in Multimedia Studies, and community organizations and not-for-profit agencies that match the goals of the BA in Communication Studies.
+The internship program offers placements in media and other industries that match the goals of the BA in Multimedia Studies, and placements in community organizations, not-for-profit agencies and companies that match the goals of the BA in Communication Studies.

 Please carefully read the following links; they contain important information for prospective interns: